AIntelligent/HEKShuffle/README.md

 For the analysis of the two algorithms, a non-random sequence adapted for the "Runs Test" consisting of 200,000 data points was used.
 Both sequences consist of 2, 4, and 8 Runs, and each Run is placed sequentially.
 The initial patterns of the sequences are as follows:

-Let N denote the sequence size.
+Let N represent the length of the array.

   	Runs 2: {0..0(N/2),1..1(N/2)}
   	Runs 4: {0..0(N/4),1..1(N/4),....,0..0(N/4),1..1(N/4)}